yousaiditchewie/yousaiditchewie-v2/src/pages/blog/how-musicians-can-make-money-while-quarantined.md

 If you identify with this category, and feel inspired to standup a home studio and start making money with it, here’s two powerful resources.

-First of all, read the book <a href="https://www.amazon.com/Mixing-Your-Mind-Closely-Engineering/dp/0646428756" target="_blank" rel="noopener noreferrer">_Mixing With Your Mind_</a>.
+First of all, read the book <a href="https://www.amazon.com/Mixing-Your-Mind-Closely-Engineering/dp/0646428756" target="_blank" rel="noopener">_Mixing With Your Mind_</a>.
 If you can handle a \$175 purchase on a book right now, it’s a fundamental read for anyone trying to make money capturing sound and turning it into _music_.

-I get it, the price tag is steep, and times are uncertain, so here’s another resource that’s free — <a href="https://www.thesixfigurehomestudio.com/podcast/" target="_blank" rel="noopener noreferrer">_The Six-Figure Studio Podcast_</a>.
+I get it, the price tag is steep, and times are uncertain, so here’s another resource that’s free — <a href="https://www.thesixfigurehomestudio.com/podcast/" target="_blank" rel="noopener">_The Six-Figure Studio Podcast_</a>.
 This free podcast shares a lot of practical knowledge from two experienced home studio owners who not only figured out how to make money with their studios, but are great at sharing their methods to success.

 ### I’ll make it 3 to 6 months, but I want to make sure I can thrive after that